 Crusade (TNT – 1999): This spin-off of Babylon 5 takes place five years after the events of that series.
 It involves an alien race the Drakh releasing a deadly nano-virus on earth.
 After the attack, the starship Excalibur and its crew are sent out into the universe for anything that might serve as the cure or a way to stop the deadly disease.
 The show seemed like a good bet for more outer space adventure.
 Being a fan of Babylon 5, I wanted to like this show, but it never succeeded in getting me engaged.

 Surface (NBC – 2005-2006): What happens when a long-dormant species suddenly re-emerges and competes with humanity for the top spot on the food chain?
 People lose that’s what happens.
-These amphibious creatures also have the ability to transmit a natural electromagnetic pulse that makes most modern technology useless.
+These amphibious creatures also can transmit a natural electromagnetic pulse that makes most modern technology useless.
 Add to this they seem to cause earth changes that submerge most coastal cities and life as you know it is a thing of the past.
-This series was shocking, to say the least pretty much depicting the fall of human civilization without firing a shot in a brief period.
-The series had ended before we got to find out if humanity bounced back.
+This series was a surprising deviation from the norm where human always come out on top, by depicting the fall of human civilization without firing a shot over a brief period.
+The show ended before we got to find out if humanity bounced back.
 Good series.

 The series made no pretense at being grim and gritty; it was pretty much family fare with decent CGI effects for TV.
 It followed one family, in particular, the Shannons.
 The show featured long-time genre regular Stephen Lang as the tough, no-nonsense leader of the colony where the resettled humans tried to create a new life.
 It wasn’t a bad series.
 It started getting more interesting right at the end just before it got canceled.